lskatz/SimpleLib.pl/POSTING.md

             $var = string(SvPV_nolen($arg));
         }

-    # Ok, this next section covers strings returned from C++ functions or
-    +methods (hence the OUTPUT),
+    # Ok, this next section covers strings returned from C++ functions or methods (hence the OUTPUT),
     # that need to be transformed back into scalars for perl to deal with.
-    +  The "sv_setpvn" macro sets
+The "sv_setpvn" macro sets
     # the value of a scalar.

     OUTPUT
     T_STRING
         sv_setpvn($arg, $var.c_str(), $var.size());

-    # Now things get complicated, let's handle an "array reference" and tu
-    +rn it into a std::vector of std::string's
+    # Now things get complicated, let's handle an "array reference" and turn it into a std::vector of std::string's
     # and pass it into a C++ function or method, yee-hah..
     #
     # AV *av is a perl array.
     # I32 len is a 32 bit int. (why not just use int?)
-    # SvROK "is this a reference" sort of like ref, except it doesn't tell
-    + you which kind.
+    # SvROK "is this a reference" sort of like ref, except it doesn't tell you which kind.
 (SvRV dereferences the reference)
     # SVt_PVAV is Perl's C structure for an Array.
-    # So, the entire line says, "if the argument is a perl array reference
+    # So, the entire line says, "if the argument is a perl array reference:"
-    +:"
-    # Dereference the arg, then downcast it to a pointer of an array type
-    +(since we know it is one), assign that to our array type (av).
+    # Dereference the arg, then downcast it to a pointer of an array type (since we know it is one), assign that to our array type (av).
     # Assign the length of the arraa, using "av_len".
-    # We return undef if it's length is 0 (not sure why we couldn't return
-    + an empty list here, but whatever)
+    # We return undef if it's length is 0 (not sure why we couldn't return an empty list here, but whatever)
-    # The "else" handles the case when it's not handed an array reference
+    # The "else" handles the case when it's not handed an array reference as an argument
-    +as an argument
     #
     # Now for the guts.
-Iterate over every element (the for loop)..Call t
-    +he vector's method "push_back".
+Iterate over every element (the for loop)..Call the vector's method "push_back".
-    # Create a new string, calling the scalar extraction SvPV_nolen, again
-    +st the dereferenced value of what av_fetch returned.
+    # Create a new string, calling the scalar extraction SvPV_nolen, against the dereferenced value of what av_fetch returned.
-    # It passes the array, the position, and a third argument detailing if
-    + Perl needs to auto extend the list
+    # It passes the array, the position, and a third argument detailing if Perl needs to auto extend the list
-    # (because you're about to write to that index position).  av_fetch re
-    +turns a pointer to a pointer to an SV, hence the deref'ing "*av_fetch +".
+    # (because you're about to write to that index position).  av_fetch returns a pointer to a pointer to an SV, hence the deref'ing "*av_fetch".
-    # lastly, we need to assign the "$var" (what goes to C++ to t_sv, our
-    +C++ StringVector, the header shows this is a std::vector<std::string>
+    # lastly, we need to assign the "$var" (what goes to C++ to t_sv, our C++ StringVector, the header shows this is a std::vector<std::string>

     INPUT
     T_STRING_VECTOR